This page contains information on how the Students' Union functions, such as:

 Student Council

-Once a motion has passed at Council an Action group is set up to implement the outcomes, any students are welcome to get involved, recent Action groups have included:
+Once a motion has passed at the Leicester 100 an Task and Finish group is set up to implement the outcomes, any students are welcome to get involved

 Student Ideas